Rajnikant17/SaveoProject/README.md

 7 Retrofit
 8 Coroutine

-Used MVVM architecture.
+Used MVVM Clean architecture.

 There are two modules in this project , "App" and "MyApiServicesModule" .
 "App" is the default module and a separate module is being created for storing the class related to Api Services.
 Navigation component is being used to achieve single activity app .
 There are Two Fragments in the App , First fragment shows the list of Movie list and the second fragment shows the details of the Movie.
+A common base class named BaseDataSource is created to handle all types of error .

 Here i have used a free third party api of "OMDB" for getting the movie list and it's details . "abc" is used as a keyword for getting the all movies starting with "abc" , pagingation is done upto 10 pages and for getting the details of the movie , "imdbID" is being used.
 Two api's are being called in the app , one for listing and other for details.